jmoore3333/tutorial/README.md

 Stashes are useful for saving work that you don't yet want to commit, such as work in progress.
 `git stash` to save your changes and `git stash pop` to resume
 # merging and merge conflict resolution
+In Git, merging is the process of combining changes from different branches.
+It's a common operation when working collaboratively or maintaining multiple lines of development.
+The primary goal is to integrate the changes seamlessly, preserving a linear history.
-to merge your branch back into the main branch use `git checkout main` `git merge feature-multiplication`
+Merge conflicts occur when Git is unable to automatically merge changes from different branches due to conflicting modifications in the same part of a file.
+This won't happen here so to merge your branch back into the main branch use `git checkout main`
+`git merge feature-multiplication`
 ## push github
 A remote repository is the 4th and final type of data store on git.
 The first 3 being working tree, staging area, and local repository.